 Gold Standard Broth

-1-2 whole chicken bones (the frames, after the meat is cooked & removed)
+1-2 whole chicken frames (the bones of the whole chicken after the meat is cooked & removed)

 carrots, cut into chunks